totoluto/csvToHtml/README.md

 # CSV to Html

 ---------------
 This is a `java` project I wrote to make a table for a website based on an `excel` table.
+The first line will be the Header so make sure you have the Header titles included in your `.CSV` file.
 ## Setup
 You'll need a `.CSV` file for the program to work. <br>
 You don't know how to get one?
 Here is a gif: